Dr. Daniel Connolly

 About

-Daniel’s post-doctoral work focused on children’s use of interactive technology with a particular interest in how digital technology can exploit social learning processes to enhance learning.
+His post‑doctoral research focused on children’s use of interactive digital technologies, with particular attention to how digital tools can harness social learning processes to support and enhance learning.

-Daniel is also a fully qualified teacher and a Senior Fellow of the Higher Education Academy (SFHEA).
-He is currently working towards his Level 1 British Sign Language qualification.
+Alongside his research, Daniel is a fully qualified teacher and a Senior Fellow of the Higher Education Academy (SFHEA).
+He is a Chartered Psychologist and a member of the BPS Southeast Branch Committee, and he is currently working towards a Level 2 British Sign Language (BSL) qualification, reflecting his commitment to inclusive practice and accessibility.

 Key Publications